denmedius/pyaudisam/README.md

 ## Building

-To build pyaudisam pipy source and binary packages, you first need to clone the [source tree](https://github.com/denmedius/pyaudisam) or download and install a [source package](https://pypi.org/project/pyaudisam/#files): once done, it's as simple as:
+To build pyaudisam [PyPI](https://pypi.org/project/pyaudisam/) source and binary packages, you first need to clone the [source tree](https://github.com/denmedius/pyaudisam) or download and install a [source package](https://pypi.org/project/pyaudisam/#files): once done, it's as simple as:

 `python -m build`

-Note: Don't care about warnings about pyaudisam.mcds and pyaudisam.report being recognised as importable, but being absent from setuptools' `packages` configuration ... these folders are simply pyaudisam config. and data files.
+Note: Don't care about warnings about pyaudisam.mcds and pyaudisam.report being recognised as importable, but being absent from setuptools' packages configuration ... these folders simply contain pyaudisam config. and data files, no python code at all.

 ## To do list